Chante Black

 Chante L’amour Black (born November 12, 1985) is an American professional basketball player.
 She most recently played for the San Antonio Silver Stars of the WNBA before playing for the Melbourne Boomers of Australia's Women's National Basketball League.

 High school career

-Born in Austin, Texas, Black played girl's basketball for East Forsyth High School in Kernersville, North Carolina, where she was named a WBCA All-American.
+Born in Austin, Texas, Black played girls' basketball for East Forsyth High School in Kernersville, North Carolina, where she was named a WBCA All-American.

 Black was a 2003 USA Youth Development Festival South Team member.
 In November 2003, Black was rated as the No.13 prospect in the country according to recruitment rankings by All Game Sports.
 She participated in the 2004 WBCA High School All-America Game where she scored three points.

 As a senior at East Forsyth, she averaged 19.8 points, 16.3 rebounds, 4.8 blocks and 4.2 assists.

 In 2004, she was honored with the Winston-Salem Journal’s Mary Garber Award, given annually to the top female high school player in northwest North Carolina.
 She was also selected as the Gatorade North Carolina Player of the Year in 2004.